rackerlabs/technical-blog/_posts/2015-07-31-install-openstack-from-source2.md

 Install OpenStack from source Part 2
 ====================================

 In the [first article of this series](https://developer.rackspace.com/blog/install-openstack-from-source/) we started installing OpenStack from source.
 We installed keystone and populated it with some basic information including a Services project and an admin user for our new OpenStack install.
-Additionally in an initial script we setup users and directories for the upcoming installs of the glance, neutron, nova and cinder processes.
-Now, lets continue and install and start the glance process on the controller node.
+Additionally in an initial script we setup users and directories for the upcoming installs of the Image service (glance), Networking service (neutron), Compute service (nova) and Volume service (cinder).
+Now, let's continue and install and start the glance process on the controller node.

 <!-- more -->

-In the first article, we added some information into our bashrc file to set a couple of shell variables that we will be using in the remaining sets.
+In the first article, we added some information into our bashrc file to set a couple of shell variables to use in the remaining sets..
 Verify that at least one of these variables are set:

     echo $MY_IP

-To start installing glance, we need to make a few additional glance sub-directories and ensure that they have the proper permissions (the basic glance directories were created by a script in the previous article):
+To start installing the Image service (glance),, we need to make a few additional glance sub-directories and ensure that they have the proper permissions (the basic glance directories were created by a script in the previous article):

     mkdir -p /var/lib/glance/images
     mkdir -p /var/lib/glance/scrubber